Are you curious if your female ball python is pregnant?

 The common mistake, in this case, is the owner let the male lock on the female when she hadn’t even ovulated.

-Without ovulation, there are no ova in the oviducts waiting to be fertilized.
+There are no ova in the oviducts waiting to be fertilized without ovulation.

 See the above section for how to tell if your snake is ovulating.